ElementsProject/lightning/doc/lightningd-config.5.md

 ones.
 If this is a relative path, it is relative to the starting directory, not **lightning-dir** (unlike other paths). *PATH* must exist and be readable (we allow missing files in the default case).
-Using this inside a configuration file is meaningless.
+Using this inside a configuration file is invalid.

  **wallet**=*DSN*
 Identify the location of the wallet.
 This is a fully qualified data source